 2: Seiko SRX015P1

-This Seiko watch is incredibly unique due to the nature of its movement.
+The SRX015P1 from Seiko is incredibly unique due to the nature of its movement.

 On the one hand, it is a quartz watch.
 On the other, it can be powered up by winding and other forms of kinetic energy.
 This hybrid machinery is very uncommon, and one that you might fall in love with.
 On the outside, this timepiece is absolutely gorgeous and is worth taking a long, hard look at.
 Though it is one of Seiko’s most expensive options, it might be the right one for you.